How to Fix | Clonezilla Failed to Clone Bad Sectors

 Final Thoughts

-That's all about what you should do when Clonezilla failed to clone bad sectors.
+That's all about what you should do when you meet the Clonezilla failed to clone bad sectors error.
 In conclusion, whether a hard disk with bad sectors can be cloned depends on the type of bad sectors.
 If they are hard bad sectors, don't waste your time and buy a new hard disk.
 If they are soft bad sectors, you still have a chance to clone the hard drive with EaseUS Disk Copy.
-But you need to remember that this is not a 100% successful method, it still depends on the degree of sector damage.
+But you need to remember that this is not a 100% successful method.
+It still depends on the degree of sector damage.

 EaseUS Disk Copy